Federal Application for Renewal of Enrollment to Practice Before the Internal Revenue Service

 Historical Past-Year Versions of Federal Form 8554

-We have a total of eight past-year versions of Form 8554 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of nine past-year versions of Form 8554 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Form 8554 (Rev. 11-2019)

 Form 8554 (Rev. 4-2017)